TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 If you have registered and desire to delete any of your Personal Information you have provided to us from our systems please contact us using the contact information listed below.
 Upon your request, we will delete your Personal Information from our active databases and where feasible from our back-up media.
 You should be aware that it is not technologically possible to remove each and every record of the information you have provided to the WebMD Web Sites from our servers.

 If you decide that you would prefer not to receive personalized email or secure electronic messages from the WebMD Health Manager tool, you may "Opt-out" of the service by clicking on the settings tab on your Health Manager home page and changing your email preference or following the unsubscribe instructions included in each promotional email.
+Emails that WebMD sends with opportunities from WebMD or with offers or informational materials from WebMD on behalf of our sponsors will contain an opportunity to unsubscribe from getting additional emails of that type in the future from WebMD unless you resubscribe.

 Cookies